 - visit the Citizens Advice website for free, independent advice on legal, money and other problems

 - visit the Age UK website for advice on money problems

 - visit the Money Advice Service website for free and unbiased money advice.

 Check to see if you can increase your income

 Are you receiving all the benefits or grants you are entitled to?
 Could you or your partner take a job or work additional hours?
 Could other family members who live with you, for example a grown-up son or daughter, contribute more to your household expenses?
 Could you take on a lodger?
 Could you make an arrangement to receive child maintenance?

 The following organisations can help you check if you are in receipt of the benefits you are entitled to:

-- Turn2us is a charitable service that helps people access the money available to them through welfare benefits, grants and other help.
-Visit the Turn2us website
+- visit the Turn2us website for help from a charitable service that helps people access the money available to them

 Please remember to notify the Council's Benefit Service if you have a change in your income or household circumstances.